andrew-kirkham/ratecalculator/README.md

 ### Local builds
 Locally this project can be built using gradle.

-* `gradle run` will run the application on localhost
 * `gradle war` will build the war file used for deployment
 * `gradle test` will execute the tests